EntimemaInsight/Monthly-Review-Credit-Card-Company-Analysis-with-Power-BI/README.md

 ## Credits

 This project was created by Aleksandar Dimitrov and is licensed under the MIT License.
+If you have any questions or comments, feel free to contact me at alexi.zein@gmail.com.